 But having a risk factor, or even several, does not mean that a person will get the disease.
 And many people who get the disease may have few or no known risk factors.

-While most people with lymphoma of the skin may have some factors (such as their age or gender) that make them more likely to get this disease, in most people there is no clear cause of the lymphoma.
+While most people with lymphoma of the skin may have some factors (such as their age or sex) that make them more likely to get this disease, in most people there is no clear cause of the lymphoma.

 Age is an important risk factor for this disease, with most skin lymphomas occurring in people in their 50s and 60s.
 But some types of skin lymphoma can appear in younger people, even in children.

 Most (but not all) types of skin lymphoma are more common in men than in women.
 Most also tend to be more common in African Americans than in White people.
 The reasons for this are not known.